psu13/mutable-hakyll/posts/back-and-forth.md

 and "OM System" was maybe not, eventually I'd be getting back into the Nikon stuff anyway.
 So I jumped back in.

-The Nikon Z6II is a mirrorless camera body that feels exactly like a Nikon DSLR to use (which in turn felt exactly like a classic Nikon autofocus film body to use, only better).
-It can really do anything you want.
+The Nikon Z6II is a mirrorless camera body that feels almost exactly like a Nikon DSLR to use (which in turn felt almost exactly like a classic Nikon autofocus film body to use, only better).
+It can really do almost anything you want.
 And it unquestionably does two things much better than the Olympus body that I had been using the last 5 or 6 years:

 - The noise and sharpness in low light is a lot better.
 - The autofocus system is a lot easier to control.